About the author

 Data classification technology weaknesses

 These same tools also carry some inherent limitations:

 - Data tagging limitations – Gartner states that “tagging has a significant limitation in that it is not possible to tag all data objects.
 Some file types have room or even formal support for tagging in headers or document properties.
 However, the vast majority of file types have no such capability or are so limited as to be effectively useless for tagging or other forms of labeling.”
 They also offer the guidance: “If the requirement is to track data across multiple dimensions (for example, internal policy, privacy, health and department), then use file analysis tools for visibility.
 Use classification tagging tools for policy-dependent control.”

 - Classification change – They caution, “classification tools support changing classifications.
 But automated tools are not good at automatic reclassification based on external conditions rather than changes in content.”
 They advise, “focus on data that might leave the company rather than moving internally, except where internal sharing would be absolutely unacceptable.
 Keep your most restrictive classification label reserved for exceptional rather than common use cases.”

 - Encrypted data – Encryption often interferes with the detection of data.
 Gartner recommends as a best practice: “The safest classification approach is to treat individual encrypted files that cannot be accessed by the classification tool as sensitive and use controls to prevent their movement or access.”
 They further add, “the best approach for any unreadable file is to use the discovery of these files to support a review of the business process and sensitive data handling.”

 Data classification trends

-There are several data classification technology trends.
-Among them are automated classification tools, the rise of machine learning and artificial intelligence, and privacy workflows.
+There are several data classification technology trends emerging right now.
+Among them are automated tools that use machine learning and AI to build privacy workflows and classify.

 Gartner provides the following recommendations for technical professionals responsible for data security: